BojanJurca/Esp32_oscilloscope/README.md

 ## The latest changes

-The latest changes are support for ESP32-S2, ESP32-S3 and ESP32-C3 boards (beside already supported ESP32, but most of ESP32 boards should also just work).
-The prefered method for analog sampling still remains the I2S interface, if it exists.
+The latest changes are mainly about porting the code to IDF 5.x.
+If you are looking for code that runs on IDF 4.x please, download the release v2.04.

 **Demo ESP32 oscilloscope is available at [http://jurca.dyn.ts.si/oscilloscope.html](http://jurca.dyn.ts.si/oscilloscope.html).**